lucasktlee/posts/published/top-5-asian-vc-rounds-2014.md

 The five companies included one Chinese hardware manufacturer (producing smartphones, tablets, consumer electronics, and home automation systems), three e-commerce marketplaces in China, India and South Korea, and one Chinese taxi booking app.
 In 2013, while there were no hardware manufacturers, three of the top five were again e-commerce marketplaces or online retailers, and the last was a financial institution aimed at serving the under-banked urban population in India.
 Some things, it seems, have not changed much.

+The financing rounds were mostly—as might be expected—late stage financing rounds, with the exception of [Meituan (美团)](http://bj.meituan.com/), which was a Series C investment.

 The composition of the investors in these financing rounds is also quite interesting.
-The corporate venture capital arms of [Tencent Holdings](http://www.tencent.com/en-us/index.shtml) and [Alibaba Group](http://www.alibaba.com/) participated in two of the financing rounds, [Didi Dache (滴滴打车)](http://www.xiaojukeji.com/website/) and [Meituan (美团)](http://bj.meituan.com/), respectively.
+The corporate venture capital arms of [Tencent Holdings](http://www.tencent.com/en-us/index.shtml) and [Alibaba Group](http://www.alibaba.com/) participated in two of the financing rounds, [Didi Dache (滴滴打车)](http://www.xiaojukeji.com/website/) and Meituan, respectively.
 DST Global, Yuri Milner’s investment fund, invested in three of these financing rounds.
 Given DST Global’s prior success in investing in a Series D round for Facebook and a Series G round for Twitter, as well as a Series B round for Airbnb, I am inclined to give it the benefit of the doubt.
 Singapore’s sovereign wealth funds again participated in several financing rounds, with the [Government of Singapore Investment Corporation](http://www.gic.com.sg/) making two investments and [Temasek Holdings](http://www.temasek.com.sg/) making one.

 ## Post-Money Valuations — A Bubble?